johnwbyrd/bloomer/README.md

 ## License

 Three-clause BSD.
-Do pretty much what you want with it, just don't claim that you wrote it.
+Do pretty much what you want with it, just don't claim that you wrote it, and don't sue me when it deletes your mom or whatever.

 SPDX-License-Identifier: BSD-3-Clause